-The Benefit Period is the specified period of time during which a Participant accumulates annual benefit limits, Deductible amounts and Out-of-Pocket Limits.
-Please see the Quick View information on the cover page of this Plan's specific Benefit Period.
+The Benefit Period is the specified period of time in which a Participant's benefits for incurred Covered Services accumulate toward annual benefit limits, Deductible Limits and/or Out-of-Pocket Limits.
+Please see the information on the cover page of this Plan's specific Benefit Period.
 If the Participant's Effective Date is after the Plan Date, the initial Benefit Period for that Participant may be less than twelve (12) months.